nikhilgrg670/InterestRateCalculator/README.md

 	 eg. Assume :Today is Sep 25,2021.
-	 	  Assume :Today interest calculated for a customer is 283.4 Assume :Total interest calculated till now(till Sep 24,2021) for a customer 1200 AccountBalanceDailyDetail will be updated as 1200+283.4.
+	 	  Assume :Today interest calculated for a customer is 283.4 Assume :Total interest calculated till now(till Sep 24,2021) for a customer 1200 AccountBalanceMonthlyDetail will be updated as 1200+283.4.

 	    Intial status for this document would be IN_PROGRESS.
 Once updation for last day of month is completed.
 This is changed to completed.
 	    This table will be used to publish monthly interest of a customer.
-	    Also, this table will be used to calculate daily interest for a closure request account.
+	    Also, this table will be used to calculate interest for a closure request account.

 # ASSUMPTIONS: